Main Content

 How Pipeline Generation Works

-Typically, when you configure a CI pipeline, you need to manually create and update pipeline configuration files as you add, remove, and change the artifacts in your project.
+Typically, when you configure a CI pipeline, you must manually create and update pipeline configuration files as you add, remove, and change the artifacts in your project.
 However, the example pipeline configuration files use a pipeline generator function, padv.pipeline.generatePipeline, that can generate the updated pipeline configuration files for you.
-After you do the initial setup for the pipeline generator, you do not need to manually update your pipeline configuration files.
+After you do the initial setup for the pipeline generator, you do not must manually update your pipeline configuration files.
 When you trigger your pipeline, the pipeline generator uses the digital thread to analyze the files in your project and uses your process model to generate pipeline configuration files for you.

 Summary of Support